discretize/discretize-guides/fractals/shattered-observatory/index.md

 Resummon <Skill name="Frostspirit"/> on the last island.
 Take FGS if available.
 Take the portal early to teleport <Skill name="Frostspirit"/> to you.

 **66% and 33%**
-In these phases you wanna make sure all ticks of <Skill name="Whirlingdefense"/> hit while he's CCed: fgs5 owp frost trap sicem wh 4 axe 45
+In these phases you wanna make sure all ticks of <Skill name="Whirlingdefense"/> hit while he's CCed:
 - <Skill id="5531"/>
 - <Skill name="Onewolfpack"/>
 - <Skill name="Frosttrap"/>, <Skill name="Sicem"/>